dashpay/docs/masternodes/understanding.rst

 <https://medium.com/@eduffield222/how-to-enabling-on-chain-scaling-2ffab5997f8b>`_.
-It should be possible to run Dash masternodes on normal VPS servers until the block size reaches approximately 20 MB, after which custom hardware such as GPUs and eventually ASICs will be required.
+It should be possible to run Dash masternodes on normal VPS servers until the block size reaches approximately 20 MB, after which custom hardware such as GPUs and eventually ASICs may be required.